Charles James Townshend: Life and work

 On the formation of a Conservative government under Hon.
 Simon Hugh Holmes, Charles Townshend was made a minister without portfolio.
 He remained in the government for four years, when, on Mr Holmes' resignation, he was again made a member of the new government, under the Hon.
 John Sparrow David Thompson, minister of justice.
 At the general election in 1882, he was again elected for the County of Cumberland.
 However, the government was defeated and he resigned office along with his colleagues in July 1882.
 Townshend was one of the leading speakers in opposition to the policy of the new government formed by William Thomas Pipes.
 On the resignation of Sir Charles Tupper of his seat in the House of Commons in May 1884, Townshend was almost unanimously nominated by the Liberal-Conservatives as their candidate for the Dominion.
 Subsequently, on June 26, 1884, having resigned his seat in the local House, he was elected to the House of Commons by acclamation.
 On January 29, 1885, he seconded the Address in answer to the Speech from the Throne and was complimented by both Sir John A. Macdonald and Mr Blake.
 During the session he spoke on the Franchise bill, taking strong ground against extending the franchise to women, and moved the amendment striking that clause out of the bill, which was carried after a long debate.

-He is director of, and solicitor for, the Amherst Boot and Shoe Manufacturing Company, of which he was one of the founders.
+He was director of, and solicitor for, the Amherst Boot and Shoe Manufacturing Company, of which he was one of the founders.
 This business, it may be added, was one of the most successful commercial enterprises in the Maritime provinces.
 He was solicitor for the Cumberland Coal and Railway Company, the largest colliery in Nova Scotia; and was also solicitor for the Bank of Nova Scotia at Amherst.
 Mr Townshend admitted J. Medley Townshend, his brother, and Arthur R. Dickey, son of Senator Dickey, into partnership with him in 1878.
 He was a member of the Masonic order, and of the Grand lodge of Nova Scotia, and was district deputy grand master, and master of Acacia lodge.

 In 1875 and 1876, he travelled through Great Britain and visited the principal cities of Europe and the United States.
 In 1885, he went across the continent to British Columbia.

 In church matters, Townshend was an adherent of the Anglican Church of Canada and was appointed delegate both to the diocesan and provincial synods.
 He married in April 1867, Laura, fourth daughter of John D. Kinnear, judge of Probate for the County of Cumberland.
 His wife died on 17 March 1884.
 In 1887 he married again to Lady Margaret MacFarlane.
 He resided at Amherst except when absent attending sessions of the legislature, or travelling.